micah-dev/ninerflow/README.md

 ***

 **As of 11/2/2012, an unknown bug has forced us to disable private messaging with the bot.
 We are working to squash this, but in the meantime the bot can only be invoked from a discord server channel.**
+*UPDATE: FIXED*
+**Ninerflow should now reply to your command in a server in a private message as expected.**

 ### Available commands: